 As a brand, planting trees is a high priority for us.
-So far, we’ve planted 40 million and intend to plant 1 billion by 2030!
+So far, we’ve planted 100 million and intend to plant 1 billion by 2030.
 But how many trees are in the world?
 Are there more trees now than 100 years ago?
 How many trees are cut down a year?
 It’s a big question to ask.
 The number of trees in the world has been historically pretty difficult to pin down.
 But are there more trees in the world today?
 Are there more trees in America?

-Changes in the last hundred years
+Changes in the Last Hundred Years

-The U.S. has been been steadily adding back forests since the 1940s.
-According to the The North American Forest Commission, we have two-thirds of the trees that we had in the year 1600.
+The U.S. has been steadily adding back forests since the 1940s.
+According to The North American Forest Commission, we have two-thirds of the trees that we had in the year 1600.
 But the news isn’t all good – cities in the US have been quickly losing critical urban forests.

-But overall, the U.S. has 8% of the total forests in the world, and reached a point in 1997 where growth “exceeded harvest by 42%” and we were growing forests at a rate of roughly four times faster than we were in 1920, when our chop-happiness began to level out due to environmental and recreational concerns regarding timber harvest.
+But overall, the U.S. has 8% of the total forests in the world and reached a point in 1997 where growth “exceeded harvest by 42%,” and we were growing forests at a rate of roughly four times faster than we were in 1920 when our chop-happiness began to level out due to environmental and recreational concerns regarding timber harvest.

 Rise of National Forests

 The increase in national forests has been influenced by a number of factors, including massive re-planting initiatives that began to grow after WWII and had a flourish of activity starting in the early 1950s, recreational re-purposing of land previously earmarked for timber harvest, stricter laws regarding how and how much timber harvesting can occur on forest lands (such as the Northwest Forest Plan, adopted in 1994), and environmentally-minded owners of private forest land.